caprover/caprover-website/docs/get-started.md

 _**Recommended Stack**:_ CapRover is tested on Ubuntu 16.04 and Docker 17.06.
 If you're using CapRover on a different OS, you might want to look at [Docker Docs](https://docs.docker.com/engine/userguide/storagedriver/selectadriver/#supported-storage-drivers-per-linux-distribution).

-_**Minimum RAM**:_ Note that the build process sometimes consumes too much RAM, and 512MB RAM might not be enough (see [this issue](https://github.com/githubsaturn/captainduckduck/issues/28)).
+_**Minimum RAM**:_ Note that the build process sometimes consumes too much RAM, and 512MB RAM might not be enough (see [this issue](https://github.com/caprover/caprover/issues/28)).
 Most providers offer a minimum of 1GB RAM on $5 instance including DigitalOcean, Vultr, Scaleway, Linode, SSD Nodes and etc.

-You can install Captain on your laptop which is behind NAT (your router) for testing purposes, but it requires some special setup, like port forwarding.
+You can install Captain on your laptop which is behind NAT (your router).
+But if you want to enable HTTPS and/or access the apps from outside of your private network, it requires some special setup, like port forwarding.

 #### C) Install Docker on Server (at least, version 17.06.x)